 Savana and Serena are identical twin professional dancers, entrepreneurs, and teachers.
-Having been dancing their whole lives, the twins decided to move to Los Angeles right after graduating high school to peruse their career as professional dancers.
+Having been dancing their whole lives, the twins decided to move to Los Angeles right after graduating high school to pursue their career as professional dancers.
 In four short years they danced on world tours, in movies, commercials, television shows, award shows, music videos all for Demi Lovato, Iggy Azalea, Brittney Spears, Jason Derulo, Becky G, Chris Brown and MANY more!
 Along their journey they also created The Zello Brand, their clothing line, and became ambassadors for Puma, Reebok, Under Armor and Fabletics.
 After a successful professional career in Los Angeles, the twins are back to share everything they've learned about the industry and train young dancers to live their dreams as they did.

 Boston-based dancer, Zach Galasso, has been dancing for 20 years.
 He was a finalist in Vegas for So You Think You Can Dance - Season 12, back in 2015.
 He graduated from Hofstra University in 2015 where he spent four years on the competitive Hofstra University Dance Team earning him two Division 1 National Titles.
 Currently, Zach works at DPA Communications, a PR agency in Boston and choreographs for a few local competitive studios.
 In addition, he travels all over the U.S. and internationally, choreographing and training competitive high school and college level dancers with TRA Choreography, LLC.